Pliability and Approximating Max-CSPs: Hyperfinite classes are fractionally fragile: proof of Theorem

-As discussed in the introduction, the last two bullets are shown equivalent by Lemma~\ref{lem:fragileIffNiceGen}; the middle two bullets were shown equivalent by Dvo\v{r}\'ak~\cite[Observation 15, Corollary 20]{Dvorak16}.
+The last two bullets are shown equivalent by Lemma~\ref{lem:fragileIffNiceGen}; the middle two bullets were shown equivalent by Dvo\v{r}\'ak~\cite[Observation 15, Corollary 20]{Dvorak16}.
 It remains to prove their equivalence with the first bullet point.

-\begin{lemma} Let $\Gg$ be a monotone class of graphs. $\Gg$ is hyperfinite if and only if it is fractionally-$\cc$-fragile. \end{lemma} \begin{proof} Hyperfiniteness of a monotone class $\Gg$ equivalent to hyperfiniteness of 0-1-edge weighted graphs in $\Gg$:
+\begin{lemma} Let $\Gg$ be a monotone class of graphs. $\Gg$ is hyperfinite if and only if it is fractionally-$\cc$-fragile. \end{lemma} \begin{proof} Hyperfiniteness of a monotone class $\Gg$ is equivalent to hyperfiniteness of 0-1-edge weighted graphs in $\Gg$:

 Hence it is trivially implied by the edge version of fractional-$\cc$-fragility (which allows arbitrary nonnegative weights) in Lemma~\ref{lem:fragile}.
 It remains to show the other direction.

 By definition of hyperfiniteness, for every $\eps>0$ there is a $k=k(\eps)$ such that for all graphs $G \in \Gg$, one can remove a set of edges $F$ with $|F|\leq \eps|E(G)|$ so that $\cc(G-F) \leq k$.
 Observe that graphs in $\Gg$ have degree bounded by $\Delta := 2k(\frac{1}{2})$; otherwise, a graph with degree $\geq 2k(\frac{1}{2})+1$ would contain a star with that many edges as a subgraph and removing half of these edges always leaves a component with at least $k(\frac{1}{2})+1$ edges and vertices.